weechat/weechat/UPGRADING.md

 If you have such names in your config, WeeChat will now fail to load them (this should not happen anyway, since such bar items can not be properly used and can cause a crash of WeeChat).

-## Version 4.0.5

-No upgrade guidelines.

-## Version 4.0.4

-No upgrade guidelines.

-## Version 4.0.3

-No upgrade guidelines.

-## Version 4.0.2

-No upgrade guidelines.

 ## Version 4.0.1